torjusbr/bip39-honey-encryption/README.md

 # bip039-honey-encryption

 ## Description
 Honey encryption of BIP39 seeds.
-T

-he program is used to encrypt and decrypt files containing BIP39 seeds with a password derived key.
+The program is used to encrypt and decrypt files containing BIP39 seeds with a password derived key.
 The files are encrypted using AES-CBC.

 Decryption attempts using the wrong key will always produce a wrong, yet valid BIP39 seed.
 Thus attempts of breaking the encryption using brute-force or dictionary attacks will be much harder for an attacker, as the resulting plaintext will always seem valid.